maorth/chatgpt-prompt-booster/README.md

 - **Store prompts locally** in `chrome.storage` with title, text, description, tags and favorite flag.
 - **Create prompt chains** consisting of multiple prompts executed sequentially.
 - **Variable placeholders**: prompts can contain `{{variable}}` tokens that are filled in when executed.
-- **Tagging**: assign comma-separated tags to prompts and search by them.
+- **Tagging**: assign comma-separated tags to prompts and chains and search by them.
 - **Popup interface**: edit, delete, favorite, and run prompts or chains.
 - **Content script integration**: automatically sends prompts to an open ChatGPT tab and waits for the response.
 - **Light/Dark theme switch**: toggle between light and dark modes via the header icon or Alt+L.